lub90/ct-pass-store/extension/README.md

 ## TODO:
 - Remove dependencies to angular etc....
+- Change sidebar to automatically use the router components...

 - Add the steps giving instruction to setup the backend as well as the step to test the backend connections
 - Add comments